-Moreover, the changes of the regulations of the Act dated April 11, 2003 on Shaping the Agricultural System introduced based on the above-mentioned new law limit also the trade in the private agricultural properties being subject of an ownership right or right of perpetual usufruct.
-The law introduces a number of criteria a purchaser of the agricultural property should meet (among others individual farmers, congregations and religious associations).
-Entities which do not meet these criteria are obliged to obtain consent of the Head of National Agriculture Support Institution.
+Moreover, the changes of the regulations of the Act dated 11 April 2003, on Shaping the Agricultural System introduced based on the above-mentioned new law limit also the trade in the private agricultural properties being subject of an ownership right or right of perpetual usufruct.
+The law introduces a number of criteria that must be met by a buyer of agricultural property (among others individual farmers, congregations and religious associations).
+Entities that do not meet these criteria are obliged to obtain consent from the Head of National Agriculture Support Institution.
 The area of the purchased agricultural land may not exceed 300 ha.
-Such properties should be used as an agricultural holding and may not be disposed of for the next ten years.
+Such properties should be used as an agricultural holding and may not be disposed of for the next five years.

-The changes of the regulations of the Act dated April 11, 2003 on Shaping the Agricultural System introduced based on the abovementioned new law extend the pre-emption right of the National Agriculture Support Institution to any agricultural property (this pre-emption right applies to the agricultural real properties being subject of the ownership right or right of perpetual usufruct) and introduce a pre-emption right of the National Agriculture Support Institution in relation to the purchase of shares in a commercial company, which owns agricultural property or is a perpetual usufructuary of the agricultural property.
-The preemption right the National Agriculture Support Institution in relation to the purchase of shares in a commercial company which owns agricultural property (or is the perpetual usufructuary of the agricultural property) is not applied to the sale of the stocks on the stock exchange and to the sale of the shares or stocks for the benefit of the close relatives.
+The changes of the regulations of the Act dated April 11, 2003, on Shaping the Agricultural System introduced based on the above mentioned new law extend the pre-emption right of the National Agriculture Support Institution to any agricultural property (this pre-emption right applies to the agricultural real properties being subject of the ownership right or right of perpetual usufruct) and introduce a pre-emption right of the National Agriculture Support Institution in relation to the purchase of shares in a commercial company, which owns agricultural property/properties with an area of at least 5 ha or is a perpetual usufructuary of the agricultural property/properties with an area of at least 5 ha.
+The above-mentioned pre-emption right was extended in relation to the purchase of shares or stocks in a commercial company which is a mother company of a company owning or being a perpetual usufructuary of agricultural property with a surface area of at least 5 hectares or agricultural properties with a total surface area of at least 5 hectares.
+The pre-emption right the National Agriculture Support Institution in relation to the purchase of shares in a commercial company which owns agricultural property (or is the perpetual usufructuary of the agricultural property) is not applied to the sale of the stocks on the stock exchange and to the sale of the shares or stocks for the benefit of the close relatives.
 Also, in the case of the changes of the partners in a partnership (i.e. change of the partner or entering of a new partners to the partnership) which owns agricultural property (or is the perpetual usufructuary of the agricultural property) the National Agriculture Support Institution is entitled to submit a statement on the acquisition of the agricultural real property owned by this partnership (or being a subject of the right of perpetual usufruct of this partnership) for the pecuniary equivalent corresponding with the market value of this real property.
 The entitlement referred to in the previous sentence does not apply if the current partner is replaced by its close relative as well as if the new partner entering into the partnership is a close relative of the current partners.

 Failure to comply with the rules mentioned above will render a transaction null and void.
-However, the above-mentioned limitations do not apply to the agricultural real properties with an area smaller than 0.3 ha.
-These limitations do not apply also to real properties located on areas designated in the local zoning plans for nonagricultural purposes as well as to agricultural real properties with respect to which according to the status as on April 30, 2016 there were in force final zoning decisions providing for the designation of these real properties for nonagricultural purposes.
+However, the above-mentioned limitations do not apply to the agricultural real properties with an arable area smaller than 0.3 ha.
+These limitations do not apply also to real properties located on areas designated in the local zoning plans for non agricultural purposes as well as to agricultural real properties with respect to which according to the status as on 30 April 2016, there were in force final zoning decisions providing for the designation of these real properties for non-agricultural purposes.